Alignak-monitoring/alignak-doc/source/06_monitoring_features/event_handlers.rst

     # Is this a "soft" or a "hard" state?
     case "$2" in

-      # We're in a "soft" state, meaning that Nagios is in the middle of retrying the
+      # We're in a "soft" state, meaning that Alignak is in the middle of retrying the
       # check before it turns into a "hard" state and contacts get notified...
       SOFT)